SINNIK1/Portfolio.first/README.md

 # my-portfolio
-this first of it's kind
+the first of it's kind